tynopet/homework/homework-85/wb_p29.md

     5. The sign says you have to keep your dog on a lead.
     6. You mustn't smoke anywhere in the building.
 It sin't allowed.
     7. You must wear a helmet when you ride your motorbike.
 It's the law.
-    8. Do children must go to the school on Saturdays?
+    8. Do children have to go to the school on Saturdays?
     9. You shouldn't wear jeans to a job interview.
     10. You don't have to pay to coffee.
 It's free.